We all know the common words used in golf, but what about some of the lesser know terms.

 Definition: A phrase called out as a warning to people in the path of a golf ball.

-The meaning of the word “Fore!” is not absolutely certain.
+The meaning and origin of golf words such as, ‘Fore!’ is not absolutely certain.

 The origin is almost certainly earlier, and bound up with that of the word Caddie.